 A luxury design experience comes knocking every so often, and although you may find yourself so busy with your everyday design practice, the unending needs of clients and life in general, you have to take the time to explore these new opportunities.
-This was the case this past winter my partner at the Kitchen Design Network and I were asked to be a part the 2015 Design Panel for DXV, the luxury kitchen and bath division of American Standard.
+This was the case this past winter.
+My Kitchen Design Network partner Lori Gilder and I were asked to be a part the 2015 Design Panel for DXV, the luxury kitchen and bath division of the tried and true brand American Standard.

-This opportunity left me speechless on the final day of our shoot, thankful for such an amazing opportunity and enriched as a designer to be able to work with incredibly talented people along the way who took our ideas and made them into reality.
+I’m thankful and I feel lucky and enriched as a designer to be able to work with such a talented group of people along the way who took our ideas and made them into reality.

-Below are the indoor kitchen and outdoor wedding scene sketches we sent them to convey our design concepts.
+Below are the indoor kitchen and outdoor wedding scene sketches sent to DXV to them to convey our design concepts.

-For the indoor kitchen the blend of past and present meant we wanted to incorporate a mix of modern and traditional materials throughout.
-We presented some traditional pieces designed in nontraditional applications.
+The indoor kitchen was all about the past and the present.
+We wanted to incorporate a mix of modern and traditional materials throughout and present some traditional materials in nontraditional applications.

 For the indoor kitchen we selected the Pop Rectangle Vessel Sink from their Golden Era Collection with the Isle Pull Down Kitchen Faucet from DXV’s Modern Collection.

-I think you’ll agree it’s pretty hot as tiles go.
 The black and white cement floor tile is from artisan tile maker Sabine Hill.
-Check out their website because they have a really fun interactive rendering tool that allows you to pick your pattern and try out many color combinations.
+Check out their website.
+Its a homeowners dream with a really fun interactive rendering tool that allows you to pick your pattern and try out many color combinations to consider in your design.
 It’s a favorite of mine.
 I can’t wait to use it in another project.

-There’s nothing quite like the tranquility provided by running water in a garden, don’t you think?
+There’s nothing quite like the tranquility provided by running water in a garden.

-In the coming weeks I’ll be sharing the bathroom displays from fellow designers Tami Ramsey and Krista Nye Schwartz of Cloth and Kind for Water for Elephants, Justin Shaulis for a Room with A View, Lisa Mende for Breakfast at Tiffany’s and Regina Sturrock for Anna Karenina that also created some amazing designs I think you’ll want to see.Here’s to a fabulous weekend to all.
-Thanks for stopping in to share this with me.
+The magnificent and creative bathroom displays were created by fellow designer colleagues Tami Ramsey and Krista Nye Schwartz of Cloth and Kind for Water for Elephants, Justin Shaulis for a Room with A View, Lisa Mende for Breakfast at Tiffany’s and Regina Sturrock for Anna Karenina .
+Please check out their beautiful work.